dopp000/custom-limbus-dnd-bot/README.md

   Losing still takes the winner's damage, just cut by `GUARD_LOSE_DAMAGE_REDUCTION_PCT` (25%).
 Both constants are placeholder defaults, easy to retune if they feel off in play.
+- **Offset**: when two PLAIN `[Guard]` skills end up mutually targeting each other, both cancel out completely -- no coins tossed, no Shield generated on either side, no triggers fire, just a log line recording it happened.
+Matches canon's own exception clause exactly: `[Clashable Guard]`, `[Counter]`, and `[Clashable Counter]` are all explicitly EXCLUDED from Offset (verified: Clashable Guard vs Clashable Guard still forms a normal Clash, and a plain Guard vs a Clashable Guard doesn't Offset either -- only plain-vs-plain does).
+Detected in the same units-matching loop as everything else, checked before the normal Guard "never forms a Clash" exclusion, since Offset is itself a form of mutual matching, just with a full-cancellation outcome instead of Guard's usual "always resolves standalone."
 - **Animated Combat Phase**: `/battle combat` plays out the whole round as one continuously-edited message.
 Coin-by-coin face reveals for every attrition round of a Clash, then the winner's final decisive toss gets its own